Tennessee is test area for Nissan Leaf

 Zachary said she did not know exactly how many cars and charging stations would be in each city.
 The stations would be solar-assisted and be able to accommodate four to six vehicles at a time.

 Knoxville Mayor Bill Haslam, TVA President and CEO Tom Kilgore and other local officials were on hand at World's Fair Park for an unveiling and demonstration of the Nissan LEAF.
 It's a five-seat, medium-size hatchback powered by an electric motor driven by laminated compact lithium-ion batteries.
-The LEAF has a range of about 100 miles on a charge, and full-charging takes about eight hours.
+The LEAF has a 100-mile range on a charge, and full-charging takes about eight hours.
 Zachary said charging can be done through a 220-volt home outlet overnight.
 Batteries for the car will be made at the Nissan plant in Smyrna, Tenn.

 Nissan has several partners in the effort, including the Tennessee Valley Authority, Oak Ridge National Laboratory (ORNL), the Electric Power Research Institute (EPRI), city of Knoxville and Knoxville Utilities Board.